ttozatto/Crypto-Analysis-2019-2021/README.md

 In the notebook I show some analysis on what happened to the biggest tokens in this period and some insight about the Sharpe Ratio applied to crypto.

+I wrote a blog post in Medium using this project: https://medium.com/@ttozatto.ds/can-we-guess-the-best-cryptos-looking-at-sharpe-ratio-19cfc89a71a

 ## Dependency
  - requests = 2.27.1
  - json = 2.0.9